-After doing a Reddit thread where nvwlsnmnm (special thanks!) and I critiqued over 75 profiles, I found myself writing out some of the same advice over and over again.
+After doing a Reddit thread where /u/nvwlsnmnm (special thanks!) and I critiqued around one hundred profiles, I found myself writing out some of the same advice over and over again.
 After that experience, I thought it would be best to average all the results and make this page as a walk through of what I believe an ideal profile should contain.
 Consider this my personal expansion of the DO/DON'T side bar from r/OKCupid.
 Keep in mind that this is just *my* perspective, and I am by no means an end-all be-all of profile knowledge.
-Remember, the perspective I am giving (a.k.a. my credentials?) is that of a single, 22-year-old, female, bisexual, natural science college graduate.
+The perspective I am giving (a.k.a. my credentials?) is that of a single 24-year-old bisexual female chemist.
 At the end of the day, do what feels right for you, since it is your profile.
 Please let me know what flaws you find or changes you would recommend by leaving a comment so I can keep this as updated and useful as possible.
 Enjoy!

 -Rinn the Trickster